pkp/pkp-docs/translating-guide/en/translate-documentation.md

 Now you can translate another chapter!
 Click the language link to go back to the language folder and follow the steps above again, creating a new review request as you finish each chapter.

-## Maintain a document translation
+## Maintain or Update a Document Translation

 After you complete a translation of a document, it is ideal if you can continue to maintain the translation as the document is changed and updated.
 Documents are updated when the software changes or when improvements and additions to the document are made.

 Once you translate a document, any time there is an update to that document it will get sent to GitLocalize and you will receive a notification of the update at the email address associated with your GitHub account.

-You can also visit GitLocalize to see if there have been updates that need to be translated.
-If the document you translated shows a percentage un-translated, there is probably an update that needs to be translated.
+You can also visit GitLocalize to see if there have been updates that need to be translated, even if you did not do the original translation.
+If a document shows a percentage un-translated, there is probably an update that needs to be translated.

 ![](./assets/translating-guide-gitlocalize-translation-update.png)